 2. HAVE BREAKFAST BEFORE YOU GO

-Again, when I was first researching how to get there and what we would do I thought we could get a coffee from somewhere before or after we visited or take a walk and see more of Abu Dhabi.
+Again, when I was first researching how to get to the Sheikh Zayed Mosque and what we would do I thought we could get a coffee from somewhere before or after we visited or take a walk and see more of Abu Dhabi.
 On the map there is some greenery and water nearby, but once there we realised it didn’t feel like a very walkable area due to the many big roads so we ended up heading back to Dubai as soon as we finished.
 However looking at the map now it seem like there’s a Coffee Club across the road so you may well be able to get a coffee now!

-3. IT’S FREE TO ENTER
+3. IT’S FREE TO ENTER THE SHEIKH ZAYED MOSQUE

 Unlike many tourist attractions, it’s completely free to enter so there is no reason to miss this beautiful mosque when you are in UAE!
 There are also free guided tours which last about 45-60 minutes (see below for more information).

 4. SHEIKH ZAYED MOSQUE OPENING TIMES